 The territories were discovered by French, Spanish and English explorers in the 16th century, and their river valleys made into plantation colonies by the Dutch and English.

 Dutch-speaking Suriname (formerly Dutch Guiana) is the smallest sovereign state in South America and was given to the Dutch by Britain in 1667 in exchange for New York; full independence was granted in 1975, shortly after Guyana had become independent of the United Kingdom in 1966.

 After the Treaty of Paris in 1763, Louis XV sent 12,000 settlers to French Guiana to colonise the region.
 One and a half years later only a few hundred survived.
 The Île du Diable (Devil’s Island) was the site of penal settlements from 1852 until 1946 and more than 70,000 French convicts were deported to French Guiana between 1852 and 1939.
 It is a French overseas department, and the only colony in mainland South America.

 - The mighty 750ft-high Kaieteur waterfall (almost five times higher than Niagara), Guyana.

-- The Karanambu ranch, Guyana, where Diane McTurk lives and cares for abandoned baby river otters.
+- The Karanambu ranch, Guyana, where Diane McTurk lived and cared for abandoned baby river otters.
 Her family continue to run the ranch.